JungsikNoh/Data_Science_Portfolio/Projects/SQL_with_nycflights13/sql_with_nycflights13.md

 ## 2. Top 10 days with the largest number of flights

-- The busiest days in 2013 include 11/27/2013 (the end of Thanksgiving), 12/2/2013 (beginning of December), and the others are in July.
+- The busiest days in 2013 include 11/27/2013 (the end of Thanksgiving) and 12/2/2013 (beginning of December).
+The others are in July.

 ```python